precice/precice.github.io/pages/docs/tooling/tooling-config-visualization.md

 We provide two python packages ways of visualizing preCICE configurations.

-1. `precice-config-visualizer` which translate preCICE configuration files to a graph and optionally renders them as an image.
+1. `precice-config-visualizer` which translates preCICE configuration files to a graph and optionally renders them as an image.
 2. `precice-config-visualizer-gui` which offers an interactive GUI for the above.

 Please first install the dependencies: